Tommy Edman Preview, Player Props: Cardinals vs. Brewers

-The St. Louis Cardinals, including Tommy Edman (.195 on-base percentage in past 10 games, 104 points below season-long percentage), take on starter Adrian Houser and the Milwaukee Brewers at American Family Field, Tuesday at 7:40 PM ET.
+Tommy Edman, with a slugging percentage of .341 in his past 10 games -- including one home run -- will be in action for the St. Louis Cardinals against the Milwaukee Brewers, with Wade Miley on the mound, September 27 at 7:40 PM ET.

-He had a hitless showing in his previous game (0-for-2) against the Padres.
+He strung together two hits (going 2-for-4 with a home run and an RBI) in his most recent game against the Brewers.

 Sportsbook Promo Codes